microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 # Lab 3 : Add cache to your API with APIM

-In the previous lab, you saw how to add code in your API to be able to use an Azure Cache for Redis.
+In the previous lab, you saw how to add code in your API to be able to use an Azure Managed Redis.
 In this lab, you will see how to add a cache to your API without modifing its code.

 ## Architecture reminder